KevinKra/Notes/certifications/aws/developer/resource.md

 - An item's sort key is also called it's _what_ attribute.
 - Each primary key must be comprised of what types of value?
 - What happens when you declare a secondary index for your table?
-- Can you create a secondary index for your table after the table has been already created?
+- Can you create a _local_ secondary index for your table after the table has been already created?
 - What is the difference between a global secondary index and a local secondary index?
 - What is the default quota limit for **global secondary indexes** on a table?
 - What is the default quota limit for **local secondary indexes** on a table?